CaioCDJ/dapperSqlite/Readme.md

 <br>

-Just an console app built with <a href="https://spectreconsole.net/">SpectreConsole</a> as an way to learn how to use Dapper using sqlite as the database.
+Just an console app built with <a href="https://spectreconsole.net/">SpectreConsole</a> as an way to learn how to use Dapper with sqlite as the database.

 ## To run the Project